cockroachdb/docs/cockroachcloud/managing-cmek.md

 This section gives a high level sketch of the operations involved with implementing CMEK with your CockroachDB cluster.

-### Enabling CMEK

-[To enable CMEK](#enable-cmek) for a {{ site.data.products.dedicated }} requires several steps:
+- [Enabling CMEK](#enable-cmek) for a {{ site.data.products.dedicated }} requires several steps:

 	- Turning on the {{ site.data.products.dedicated }} feature.
 	- Provisioning an encryption key with your infrastructure provider's key management service (KMS).
 	- Granting {{ site.data.products.db }} access to the CMEK i.e. the key you control.
 	- Switching your cluster to use the CMEK.

-### Checking CMEK status

-An API call displays information about your cluster's use of CMEK: [Check CMEK status](#check-cmek-status)

-### Revoking CMEK for a cluster
+- [Checking CMEK status](#check-cmek-status) allows you to inspect the CMEK state of your cluster with a call to the Cluster API.

-[Revoke CMEK for a cluster](#revoking-cmek-for-a-cluster) by revoking {{ site.data.products.db }}'s access to your key at the IAM level with your infrastructure provider.
-This will immediately prevent all access to your data, but can be reversed by reauthorizing access to the key.
+- [Revoking CMEK for a cluster](#revoking-cmek-for-a-cluster) by revoking Cockroach Labs' access to your CMEK at the IAM/KMS level.

-Deleting the key will permanently prevent decryption of your data, preventing all possible access and rendering the database unusable and data inaccessible.

-### Restoring CMEK following a revokation event

-[Restore CMEK following a revokation event](#step-3a-restore-cmek-following-a-revokation-event) by reauthorizing {{ site.data.products.db }} to use your key, and coordinating with our service team to assist in recovering your Organization.
+- [Restore CMEK following a revokation event](#step-3a-restore-cmek-following-a-revokation-event) by reauthorizing {{ site.data.products.db }} to use your key, and coordinating with our service team to assist in recovering your Organization.

-### Disabling CMEK

-[Disabling CMEK to return to {{ site.data.products.db }}-managed encryption](#step-3b-disable-cmek): The {{ site.data.products.dedicated }} feature can disabled, allowing your cluster to return to the default state of using encryption keys managed by Cockroach Labs.
+- [Disabling CMEK](#step-3b-disable-cmek) to return to {{ site.data.products.db }}-managed encryption: The {{ site.data.products.dedicated }} feature can disabled, allowing your cluster to return to the default state of using encryption keys managed by Cockroach Labs.

 ## Enable CMEK